Crop tops are not going to lose their ground in the next season. Runways of ready-to-wear Spring 2015 fashion weeks are the best proof of that.

 A brief example can be seen in the sketch below.
 The top and the skirt are from different colour families – cold and warm.
 Together they look discordant and even conflicting.
 It is obvious that a link is needed.
 By bringing in shoes that support the pattern of the top and skirt’s hue the puzzle is solved and outfit regains its lost harmony.

 Shoes as an intermediary for blouse and skirt

 Adding the intermediary softens the contrast and creates a perceptual bridge between two colours.
-For example red and green could be linked by brown-red or brown-green as they are the exactly colours that will come out if red and green are mixed.
+For example, red and green could be linked by brown-red or brown-green as they are the exact colours that will come out if red and green are mixed.

 Red skirt and green blouse could be linked by brown-green clutch